Can returns from champagne investment sparkle?

 In general, Champagne tends to be drunk sooner after production than red wines, so older vintages are scarcer and therefore more valuable.
 Although it goes against conventional wisdom, most experts agree that Champagne can improve with age in the same way as other wines.

-An investment in premium-quality Champagne can be just as remunerative as investment in other fine wine; the market has held up despite tough economic conditions, and consumer demand has proved remarkably resilient.
-And if it doesn’t work out as an investment, it can always be served as an aperitif.
+An investment in premium-quality Champagne can be just as remunerative, if not more so, as investment in other fine wine; the market has proved largely stable despite economic turbulence, and consumer demand has proved remarkably resilient.
+And if it doesn’t work out as an investment, it can always give pleasure when served as an aperitif.